Steve's Bot

 Use this only if helpful

-Open a service page when you want more context around the likely first scope.
+Open a service page when you want more context around what should be tackled first.

 The goal here is not to turn the intake into a lane-picking exercise.
 It is to support the buyer who wants a little more detail before writing.